 Comparing Swofford’s talismans to the images in the Picatrix, you can usually quickly see the original inspiration for the artwork.
 But the symbolism goes further, and in most cases you will need additional study on the planetary and astrological symbolism to really see what’s going on.
 It’s worth it.
 The artwork unfolds into many layers of symbolism and meaning.

 This deck is not a typical divination tool.
 It is a ritual implement for astrological magicians, especially those working out of the Picatrix or other traditional grimoires.
 They are great for learning the symbolism of the decans and powerful focii for meditation and contemplation.
-If you are working at all with astrological magic, such as going through my astrological magic lessons on Patreon, I recommend this deck.
+If you are working at all with astrological magic, such as going through my planetary magic classes, I recommend this deck.